Ivermectin and CV19May 7th, 2021

 Ivermectin Treats COVID-19

-The aim of yet one more study was to assess the effectiveness of a multidrug-therapy consisting of Ivermectin, Azithromycin, Montelukast and Acetylsalicylic Acid (“TNR4” therapy) to prevent hospitalization and death among ambulatory COVID-19 cases in Tlaxcala, Mexico.6
+A further study to assess the effectiveness of multi-drug therapies against COVID-19 was conducted in Tlaxcala, Mexico.6.
+This study was to assess the effectiveness of the combination of Ivermectin, Azithromycin, Montelukast and Acetylsalicylic Acid (“TNR4” therapy) and whether taking this prevented against the hospitalization and death of ambulatory COVID-19 cases.

-A comparative effectiveness study was performed among 768 confirmed SARS-CoV-2 cases aged 18 to 80 years, who received ambulatory care at the Ministry of Health of Tlaxcala, Mexico.
-A total of 481 cases received the TNR4 therapy, while 287 received another treatment (comparison group).
-All participants received home visits and/or phone calls for clinical evaluation during the 14 days after enrollment.
+The study itself was conducted across 768 confirmed SARS-CoV-2 cases aged between 18-80 years, all of which had received ambulatory care at the Ministry of Health in Tlaxcala.
+The group was split; 481 people received the TNR4 therapy and 287 received the placebo.
+All received follow up home visits, calls during the 14 days of the trial.

 High Compound Library Screen

-In FDA-approved studies for parasitic indications, Ivermectin has been the focus of growing attention in the last 8 years due to its potential as an antiviral.6-7 Researchers first identified Ivermectin in a high throughput compound library screen as an agent potently able to inhibit recognition of the nuclear localizing Human Immunodeficiency Virus-1 (HIV-1) integrase protein by the host importin (IMP) α/β1 heterodimer.
+Ivermectin has the focus of growing attention in FDA approved studies for parasitic indications in the last 8 years.
+Ivermectin was first identified in a high throughput compound library screen due to its ability to potently inhibit recognition of the Human Immunodeficiency Virus1 (HIV1) integrase protein by the host importin (IMP) α/β1 heterodimer.
+Ivermectin binds directly to IMPα to cause conformational changes, preventing it from nuclear importing key viral and host proteins.

-Cell culture experiments have shown strong antiviral action towards a range of viruses, including HIV-1, dengue, Zika and West Nile Virus, Venezuelan equine encephalitis virus, Chikungunya, pseudorabies virus, adenovirus, and SARS-CoV-2 (which causes COVID-19).
+Ivermectin has also shown strong antiviral properties in cell culture experiments as discussed above to RNA viruses such as Zika and West Nile viruses, Venezuelan equine encephalitis virus, Chikungunya, pseudorabies virus, adenovirus, and SARS-CoV-2 (which causes COVID-19).

 There is urgent therapeutic need for COVID-19, a disease for which there are currently no widely effective approved treatments and the emergency-use authorized drugs do not result in significant and widespread patient improvement.